mothur/mothur.github.io/_wiki/make.count.md

 title: 'make.count'
 tags: 'commands'
 ---
-The **make.count** command reads a fasta file or series of fasta files and creates a [ count](/wiki/count_file) file.
+The **make.count** command reads a file, fasta file or series of fasta files and creates a [ count](/wiki/count_file) file.

 ## Default Options